nthykier/CronoShift/README.md

 To play a level you "simply" run:

- $ ./demo.py path/to/level
+ $ ./main.py [path/to/level-or-campaign]

 Example:

+ $ ./main.py
+ - or -
- $ ./demo.py levels/tutorial01.txt
+ $ ./main.py levels/tutorial01.txt
+ - or -
+ $ ./main.py levels/campaign.lsf

 (Default) Keymappings are: